Our Approach

 • Fostering policies and partnerships for strategic and accessible dual credit to accelerate learner progress into and through postsecondary.

-• Building systems for learners to demonstrate the competencies needed for postsecondary and career success.
+• Building innovative, student-centered systems to demonstrate the competencies needed for postsecondary and career success.

 • Strengthening state- and community-level data capacity and systems.